 The Day of Mourning began more than 20 years ago when the Canadian Labour Congress declared April 28 as a day of remembrance for those who had died or been injured on the job.
 It was officially recognized by the federal government in 1991, and has spread to about 80 countries around the world.

-The Partners in Prevention 2014 Health & Safety Conference & Trade Show, taking place April 29 - 30 in Mississauga, Ontario, is Canada’s largest health and safety event .
+The Partners in Prevention 2014 Health & Safety Conference & Trade Show, taking place April 29 - 30 in Mississauga, Ontario, is Canada’s largest health and safety event.
 It brings together 4,500-plus health and safety professionals for networking, education and knowledge sharing.

-You'll also have a chance to learn about the Institute's Ontario Leading Indicators Project (OLIP) in action.
+At the sessions, you'll also have a chance to learn about the Institute's Ontario Leading Indicators Project (OLIP) in action.
 Dr. Ben Amick, a senior scientist at the Institute, will be joined by Kiran Kapoor of Workplace Safety and Prevention Services and Miranda Goldberg of Brookfield Lepage Johnson Controls as the three talk about the use of the Institute's leading indicators research from three perspectives: from that of a research organization,a health and safety association, and an employer.
 This session is scheduled for Tuesday, April 29 from 10.00 to 11.00 a.m.

 Hope to see you there.